 Build New Audience Segments

 Second, we can also utilize what we have learned about your students’ audience persona to build new audience segments utilizing second and third party data across channels to reach new prospective students that match who your student person, but who have not yet engaged with your school.
 This is the tactic that helps ensure your school is there early on for the right prospective students to make it into their shortlist of schools.

 Utilizing audiences across channels to reach new students makes your awareness strategies work smarter and ensure you are driving more prospective students into your pipeline.
 Display, social, video, and even non-brand search campaigns will be more likely to drive prospective students to convert.

-While applications or enrollments may be the ultimate goal, devaluing other touch points a prospective student may take, or cutting your digital presence down to only the most efficient application or enrollment driving tactics – based on a last click measurement – is a very slippery slope that will cause your school to miss out on the right students.
+While applications or enrollments may be the ultimate goal, devaluing other touchpoints a prospective student may take, or cutting your digital presence down to only the most efficient application or enrollment driving tactics – based on the last click measurement – is a very slippery slope that will cause your school to miss out on the right students.